raspberrypilearning/cricket/en/step_3.md

 ### After a ball is bowled

-A `ball bowled`{:class="block3events"} event is broadcast after the ball reaches its target stump
+A `ball bowled`{:class="block3events"} event is broadcast after the ball reaches a stump.

 --- task ---